pmatiello/mockfn/README.md

           ...)
 ```

-This will bring `mockfn` features in scope for this namespace.
+This will bring `mockfn` features into scope for the namespace.

 #### Stubbing Function Calls